KaiserArda/LivePersona/README.md

 # LivePersona

-LivePersona is a GPU-accelerated AI system that animates a human face from a single image using motion extracted from a driving video.
+LivePersona is a GPU-accelerated AI system that animates a human face from a single image using motion extracted from>

 This repository currently contains a working technical demo based on the First Order Motion Model.